-- Successful completion of EDU2000 and either EDU2003 or EDU2004 with grades of B- or better. - Successful completion of the NJDOE basic skills requirement through the Core Academic Skills for Educators Praxis administered by ETS or other standardized tests. - Completed application to the Education Department and the successful completion of a departmental interview. - Two recommendation letters. - Minimum earned GPA of 3.00.
+- Successful completion of EDU2000 and either EDU2003 or EDU2004 with grades of B- or higher. - Successful completion of the Praxis Core Educator Prep Entry Assessment - Completed application to the Education Department and the successful completion of a departmental interview. - Minimum undergraduate cumulative GPA of 3.00, combining the work completed at Centenary and the work completed at all previous colleges/universities.